 Urinary incontinence is often easily treated, and the medications are not expensive.
 So the sooner you get your dog to the vet, the better.

 While your dog receives treatment, you may want to purchase a doggy diaper or belly band to prevent accidents from causing a mess in the home.
 You can find reliable, washable belly bands for male dogs here and doggy diapers for female dogs here.

 Here are a few things you should know about urinary incontinence in dogs.

 Causes Of Incontinence In Dogs

-The first thing your veterinarian will do is perform a urinalysis and urine culture.
-The urinalysis finds certain cell types and biochemical elements in the dog’s urine, while the culture grows the bacteria in the urine for identification purposes and to test different antibiotics to see which one would be most effective in fighting that particular strain.
+The first thing your vet will do is perform a urinalysis and urine culture.
+The urinalysis finds certain cell types and biochemical elements in the dog’s urine, while the culture grows the bacteria in the urine for identification purposes and to test different antibiotics to see which one would most effectively fight that particular strain.